Decemberlabs/AltBeacon/README.md

 There is a Demo project inside the source code.
 Please check it.

-Define the Uuids of the AltBeacons.
-In a real project you would generate this automatically and store them in a database to then perform the locations radius filtering.
+Define the UUIDS of the AltBeacons.
+In a real project you would generate this automatically and store them in a database to then perform the location radius filtering.

     #define kUuidBeaconOne @"5F22CA05-8F6C-49B6-AEAE-B278FDFE9287"
     #define kUuidBeaconTwo @"9F3E9E58-5073-4F78-BD04-87050DAFB604"